khaors/geocompr/main.md

 ## Conventional modeling approach in R {#conventional-model}
-Later on we will introduce the **mlr** package, an umbrella-package providing a unified interface to a plethora of algorithms.
+Later on we will introduce the **mlr** package, an umbrella-package providing a unified interface to a plethora of learning algorithms.
 Before doing so, it is worth taking a look at the conventional modeling interface in R.
 This way we introduce statistical supervised modeling in R which provides the required skill set for doing spatial CV and additionally contributes to a better grasp on the **mlr** approach introduced later on.
 Usually, we model the response variable as a function of predictors.
-Therefore, most algorithms implementations in R such as `lm`, `glm` and many more use the so-called formula interface.
+Therefore, most implementations in R such as `lm`, `glm` and many more use the so-called formula interface.
 We put this into practice by modeling the landslide occurrence as a function of terrain attributes.
 Since our response (landslide occurrence) is binary, we use a generalized linear model with a binomial family and a logit link function instead of a simple linear model which does not allow for other response distributions besides Gaussian.